Philip Woodfield — A British Master of the Modern Lattice Guitar

 Who is Philip Woodfield?

-A British luthier based in East Sussex, known for finely handcrafted classical guitars built largely by hand.
+A British luthier based in East Sussex, England, known for finely handcrafted classical guitars built primarily by hand using traditional methods.
+He has built over 350 instruments in more than three decades.

 What kind of guitars does he build?

-More great Gitarrenbauer → · Browse our classical guitars
+Famous classical guitar pieces → · Browse our classical guitars · Great classical guitarists

 • Classical Guitars